mcarvin8/mcarvin8/README.md

 ---

-## Focus Areas

-I’m currently focused on:

-- Building reusable platform components for engineering teams
-- Standardizing observability across distributed systems
-- Improving CI/CD reliability and developer experience
-- Applying LLMs to software engineering workflows

----

 ## Collaboration

-Open to working on:

-- Platform engineering systems
-- Observability and SRE tooling
-- Developer productivity platforms
-- AI-assisted engineering tools
+Open to working on platform engineering systems, observability and SRE tooling, developer productivity platforms, and AI-assisted engineering tools.